DR GREG MALONE

 Dr Malone commenced consultant urological practice in 2003 with the Brisbane Urology Clinic.
-In this time, he has continued to develop his special interests of prostate cancer and pelvic uro-oncology, laparoscopy, and prosthetic surgery, as well as continuing to undertake general urology.
+In this time, he has continued to develop his special interests of robotic surgery, and prosthetic surgery for severe impotence and urinary incontinence in men, as well as continuing to undertake general urology.

 Dr Malone graduated in medicine at the University of Queensland in 1992.
 Junior medical training was undertaken in Cairns and Innisfail.
 Advanced surgical training was undertaken in Brisbane.
 In 1998 Dr Malone undertook a Masters of Medical Science degree with the University of Queensland.
 This research focused on urinary tract cancer, with an emphasis on pathways of cancer spread (metastasis).